By the SafeHome Research Team | Last Updated, May 20th 2020

 The residential security marketplace is a crowded one in which consumer options run the gamut from fully DIY setups to professionally installed systems with active monitoring.
 Along with a steady stream of innovations, from doorbell cameras to facial recognition systems, the industry has also experienced significant growth in recent years.
 By 2023, 37 million U.S. households are expected to own a home security system, up from an estimated 24 million owners today.i

-This research explores who is shopping for services, their motivations, misperceptions and what is means to “feel safe” in America.
+This research explores who is shopping for services, their motivations, misperceptions, and what it means to “feel safe” in America.
 Data for this study comes from three sources.
 First, we used anonymized shopping and geolocation data from more than six million home security shoppers over the past 12 months.
-Second, we asked 1,500 U.S. adults responsible for purchasing home services a series of questions to understand how they perceive their personal, home and community safety as well as factors that may influence home services purchase decisions over the next year.
-Surveys were done across three waves in February, April and May.
+Second, we asked 1,500 U.S. adults responsible for purchasing home services a series of questions to understand how they perceive their personal, home, and community safety as well as factors that may influence home services purchase decisions over the next year.
+Surveys were done across three waves in February, April, and May.
 Third, we analyzed publicly available law enforcement data we collected from January through April 2020.

 - An additional 40 million households “might shop” for a home security system in the next twelve months.
 What separates the buyers from the browsers?
 It’s potentially a misperception about home security pricing.
 One-third of households believe that home security costs $100 or more per month.

-- Home security is seen an essential part of American home ownership.
+- Home security is seen as an essential part of American homeownership.
 The majority of households intend to have a security system in the future and very few current owners have plans to cancel or remove a system.

 - Switchers are higher-income households looking for the best technology.
 New buyers are much more likely to have household incomes of $75,000 or lower and are considerably more price-sensitive.